Enrique1263/IBD/README.md

 - **dockerfiles**: Contains various dockerfiles utilized by the containers in case Docker Hub is down.
 - **collector-compose.yml (Collector)**: Creates containers for news collection, with one container per API image.
 - **mongo-compose.yml (MongoDB)**: Orchestrates containers for the MongoDB database.
 A replicaset of 3 mongodb instances.
 Also includes a jupyter notebook container to run commands in the replica-set if needed (as well as testing).
+- **milvus-compose.yml (Milvus)**: Creates the Milvus database for storing the vectorized data.
+Same as mongo-compose, it includes a jupyter notebook.
+- **worker-compose.ylm**: Poblates both databases, MongoDB with purely crude data (a bit modified in order to have the same extructure between API responses), Milvus with low weight informative data and the vectoricez information.
 - **requirements.txt**: Lists dependencies required for code execution.
 - **src**: Contains various .py files utilized by the images.
 - **.env (MUST BE CREATED BY THE USER FOLLOWING .env.example)**: Safely stores API keys to prevent exposure in the code.
 Can be modified by the user to select topics as well as timeframe for the extraction.
 Language determines the language of the articles and newsapi-ai tokes per api indicates teh number of call allows per apikey of that API.